Parque Genovés

 Parque Genovés is a historical garden located in the seaside of Cádiz city in Andalusia, Spain.
-Its origin can be traced back to the middle of the 19th century, having been widened and remodeled a few times since then.
+Its origin can be traced back to the middle of the 18th century, having been widened and remodeled a few times since then.

-By the name Genovés, it could be thought that the park is of Genovese style, but it actually owes its name to a former city major called Eduardo José Genovés y Puig, who made important reforms to it.
+It owes its name to a former city major called Eduardo José Genovés, who made important reforms to it.

 The garden has a great number of plant species, including some which thrive properly in tropical latitudes, being it possible due to the high humidity of the city combined with the mild temperatures that characterize the Mediterranean climate.
 A group of them have drawn special interest, either for their longevity or big size.

 Niños bajo el paraguas (Kids Under Umbrella), Cádiz.

 Besides the plant species, considered a matter of interest are also the statues and memorials that pay homage to notable people and historical facts that influenced the history of Spain.
 Examples of them are the botanist Celestino Mutis, composer Manuel de Falla and the Battle of Trafalgar.

-The park has a recreated waterfall with a platform above that allows to appreciate the views of the Atlantic Ocean, as well as a passage inside the rocks.
-Close to it, there is a playground area for children and a restaurant.
+The park has an artificial waterfall with a platform above that allows to appreciate the views of the Atlantic Ocean, as well as a passage inside the rocks underneath.
+Close to it, there is a playground area for children and a bar.